Persoonia: Distribution and habitat

-All species are endemic to Australia, though a closely related species, Toronia toru is found in New Zealand and has been described as a species within the genus Persoonia previously.
-They are widespread in non-arid regions.
+Most species of Persoonia are endemic to Australia, with one species, Persoonia toru found in New Zealand, and Persoonia spathulifolia endemic to New Caledonia.
+In Australia, they are widespread in non-arid regions.
 One species, P. pertinax, is found only in the Great Victoria Desert, while a few other species venture into the arid zone, but most are concentrated in the subtropical to temperate parts of south eastern and south western Australia, including Tasmania.

 Most species are plants of well-drained, acid, sandy or sandstone-based soils that are low in nutrients, although one, Persoonia graminea, grows in swampy habitats.
-Three species (P. acicularis, P. bowgada and P. hexagona) tolerate mildly calcareous soils, and several south eastern species sometimes grow on basalt-derived soils, and but these are unusual.
+Three species (P. acicularis, P. bowgada and P. hexagona) tolerate mildly calcareous soils, and several south eastern species sometimes grow on basalt-derived soils, but these are unusual.
 The greatest diversity of species is found in areas with soils derived from sandstones and granites.

 Ecology

-Interactions between micro-organisms and Persoonia species are poorly known, and no mycorrhizal associations have been reported for any species of Persoonioideae.
-Several species of Persoonia (P. elliptica, P. gunnii, P. longifolia, P. micranthera, P. muelleri) are known to be highly susceptible to infection by an Oomycete, Phytophthora cinnamomi, in the wild and this pathogen is strongly suspected of being responsible for the deaths of many other species in cultivation.

-The sclerophyllous plant communities where Persoonia species usually live are fire-prone environments, hence Persoonia species have adapted to frequent bushfires.
-The most obvious adaptations are features that allow plants to survive fires, albeit in a more-or-less pruned state.
-Many species, especially in the south west, are lignotuberous, resprouting from ground level after fire.
-Several also develop thick bark that protects epicormic buds, which resprout from trunks and large branches after fire.
-The most eye-catching of these are the four “paper-barked” species: P. falcata, P. levis, P. linearis and P. longifolia.
-Branch resprouters with less conspicuous protective bark include P. amaliae, P. elliptica, P. katerae and P. stradbrokensis.
-Fire-sensitive species survive fires as buried seeds, which tend to germinate prolifically after disturbance.
-These species seem to require an interval of at least eight years between fires, allowing newly germinated plants to reach reproductive maturity and establish a replacement seed bank.
-The natural patterns and processes involved in this kind of life cycle, including seed longevity, the environmental cues that stimulate germination, and even the time from germination to first flowering are still poorly understood.